Intermittent Fasting for Women Over 40 — What Actually Worked for Me After a Year

 If you’re working on creating a routine that feels calm, consistent, and sustainable, you might also enjoy:

-Morning Routine for Women: Simple Habits That Create Mental Clarity
+→ Morning Routine for Women — Simple Habits That Create Mental Clarity

-A strong morning doesn’t start when you wake up.
+Because the truth is: a strong morning doesn’t start when you wake up.
+It starts the night before.

 A quick note: Intermittent fasting isn’t for everyone.
 Always check with your healthcare provider before starting, especially if you have any medical concerns or unique health needs.